cureos/aforge/README.md

 Portable AForge.NET Framework
 =============================

-Copyright (c) AForge.NET, 2006-2013; Portable Class Library, WPF and Windows Store adaptations (c) 2013 Anders Gustafsson, Cureos AB.
+Copyright (c) 2006-2013 AForge.NET; Portable Class Library, WPF, Windows Store and Windows Phone adaptations (c) 2013 Anders Gustafsson, Cureos AB.

 This project is a fork of Andrew Kirillow's original [AForge.NET Framework](https://code.google.com/p/aforge/) project.
 For general information and tutorials, see [here](http://www.aforgenet.com/aforge/framework/).

 The repository currently provides:

-* Portable Class Libraries for base functionality, and
+* Portable Class Libraries for base functionality (Core, Math, Genetic, Fuzzy, MachineLearning, Neuro),
+* WPF class libraries for imaging functionality (Imaging, Imaging.Formats and Vision),
+* Windows Store (Windows 8.1) class libraries for imaging functionality, and
-* WPF and Windows Store libraries for imaging functionality.
+* Windows Phone 8 class libraries for imaging functionality.

-`WriteableBitmap`:s provide input and output to the imaging functionality in the WPF and Windows Store libraries.
+`WriteableBitmap`:s provide input and output to the imaging functionality in the WPF, Windows Store and Windows Store libraries.
 To reduce rewriting of the original *AForge.NET Framework* code, this repository provides a mock implementation of the `System.Drawing` assembly.  `WriteableBitmap` and `Bitmap` in the `System.Drawing` assembly are interchangeable through implicit casting.

-All image processing is performed on the mock `System.Drawing.Bitmap` class, `WriteableBitmap` objects should only be used as initial input to and final output fromthe image processing.
+All image processing is performed on the mock `System.Drawing.Bitmap` class, `WriteableBitmap` objects should only be used as initial input to and final output from the image processing.

 When using the WPF `System.Drawing` mock assembly, the real `System.Drawing` assembly from .NET Framework cannot be referenced, for obvious reasons.
 If there is a need to reference